Nikoms/phpunit-fail-lover/README.md

 What does it do?

-* The first time that the command is called, it will store the tests that failed into the file specified in the configuration (`output/only-one-fail-lover-file.csv` in our previous example).
+* The first time that the command is called, it will store the tests that failed into a csv file (`output/fail-lover.csv` by default.
+See the customize section to use another file).
 * The second time that the command is called, it will only run the tests placed in this file.
 Then, the file will be replaced by a new one that contains only tests that failed in the second execution.
 So your file may lose weight if you have corrected some tests.
 * Continue to call the command until the very last test passes.
-At the end, your file will be deleted and you will be able to run the entire suite again.
+It will delete the file and the entire suite again will be launched again.

 ## Customize